stellar/soroban-quest--pioneer/README.md

 On the right-hand side of this panel, you'll notice there are 4 (four) shells open.
 Each of them is designed for a specific purpose:

-- `Albedo Signer` - A simple webapp that facilitiates claiming rewards for completed quests.
+- `Albedo Signer` - A simple webapp that facilitates claiming rewards for completed quests.
 (You won't be required to actually _do_ anything in this shell.)
 - `Testnet: docker` - An instance of the Testnet node that is running inside